Floods cut off cyclone-hit Australia tourist towns along Great Barrier Reef

-SYDNEY - Heavy rain from a coastal trough linked to ex-Tropical Cyclone Jasper on Dec 18 cut off several tourist towns in Australia’s north along the Great Barrier Reef, forcing evacuations as some residents fled to rooftops to escape fast-rising rivers.
+SYDNEY -Heavy rain from a coastal trough linked to ex-Tropical Cyclone Jasper on Monday cut off several tourist towns in Australia's northeast along the Great Barrier Reef, forcing evacuations as some residents fled to rooftops to escape fast-rising rivers.

 Jasper lashed the far north regions of Queensland state last week leaving a trail of destruction before getting downgraded to a tropical low, bringing months worth of rain within a few hours over the weekend, official data showed.